dataclay/rigged-projects/README.md

 ## Contributing

-At Dataclay, on of our goals is to create a community of motion designers and developers who want to push video automation techniques forward.
+At Dataclay, one of our goals is to create a community of motion designers and developers who want to push video automation techniques forward.
 Do you have an awesome Autograf that you want to share with the community?
 If so, feel free to setup a folder structure for your Autograf in the following manner:

 + `My Beautiful Autograf`\
   The root of your Autograf can hold a preview image of what it looks like when opened inside After Effects, similar to the preview images in this readme.
 You can also provide a `README.md` file that explains how to use your Autograf.